pauldmccarthy/win-pytreat/getting_started/04_numpy.md

-But if you are writing a script or application using Numpy, I implore you to Numpy (and its commonly used sub-modules) like this instead:
+But if you are writing a script or application using Numpy, I implore you to import Numpy (and its commonly used sub-modules) like this instead:

 ```